grip-on-software/prediction-site/README.md

   or `./` should work within a development context, while in production this is likely (a variant of) the `prediction_url`.
 - `language`: The language code of the default language of the site.
+- `organizations`: An object containing organization names that may exist within the data set.
+The keys of this object are language codes, while the values are nested objects, whose keys are organization identifiers and values are strings that replace the identifiers within the organization navigation (for combined data sets) and the configuration.
 - `branches_url`: The URL pointing to a JSON endpoint that specifies the currently available branches of prediction results.
 If available, the JSON in the response must be an object with a `jobs` key in it, which has an array